Nonparametric Bayesian intensity estimation for covariate-driven inhomogeneous point processes: Introduction

 \section{Introduction}

-A central problem in the statistical analysis of spatial point pattern data is to infer the relationship between the point distribution and the values of a collection of covariates of interest.
-Among the numerous application areas are: the environmental sciences (e.g.~the influence of meteorological conditions on the occurrence of wildfires, \cite{BGMMM20}), geology (e.g.~the prediction of the location of mineral deposits from certain terrain features, \cite{BCST12}), forestry (e.g.~the dependence of biodiversity on the interaction between different plant species, \cite{IMW09}), ecology (e.g.~the preference of animals and plants for specific habitats, \cite{G08}), and epidemiology (e.g.~the raised incidence of diseases caused by harmful environmental factors, \cite{D90}).
-Further applications and an extensive treatment of the general theory of point processes can be found in the monographs \cite{DVJ88,MW04,D14}.
+A central problem in the statistical analysis of spatial point patterns is to infer the relationship between the point distribution and a collection of covariates of interest.
+Among the numerous application areas are: the environmental sciences (e.g.~the influence of meteorological conditions on the occurrence of wildfires, \cite{BGMMM20}), geology (e.g.~the prediction of mineral deposit locations from terrain features, \cite{BCST12}), forestry (e.g.~the dependence of biodiversity on the interaction between different plant species, \cite{IMW09}), ecology (e.g.~the preference of plants for specific habitats, \cite{G08}), and epidemiology (e.g.~the raised disease incidence caused by harmful environmental factors, \cite{D90}).
+Further applications and a general treatment of the theory of point processes can be found in the monographs \cite{DVJ88,MW04,D14}.

 Consider data arising as the realisation of an inhomogeneous point process $N$ over a finite observation window $\Wcal\subset\R^D$, $D\in\N$.
-The key object determining the occurrence of points across the domain is the (first-order) intensity function, namely a map $\lambda:\Wcal\to[0,\infty)$ with the property that, denoting by $N(B)$ the random number of points within any subset $B\subset \Wcal$,
+The key object determining the occurrence of points is the (first-order) intensity function, namely a map $\lambda:\Wcal\to[0,\infty)$ with the property that, denoting by $N(B)$ the random number of points within any subset $B\subset \Wcal$,

 Hereafter, $N$ will be taken to be of Poisson type.
-Additionally, assume that the values of a multi-dimensional covariate $Z(x)\in \Zcal\subseteq\R^d$, $d\in\N$, are observed for all $x\in \Wcal$.
+Additionally, assume that a multi-dimensional covariate $Z(x)\in \Zcal\subseteq\R^d$, $d\in\N$, is observed for all $x\in \Wcal$.
 The relationship between the point pattern and the covariate is then modelled by postulating that

 for some function $\rho :\Zcal\to[0,\infty)$.
-For example, in the environmental application of \cite{BGMMM20} the points represent the locations of wildfires in Canada, and two covariates $Z^{(1)}(x)$ and $Z^{(2)}(x)$ are employed reflecting the average temperature and precipitation measurements at each location $x\in \Wcal$, respectively.
+For example, in the environmental application of \cite{BGMMM20}, the points represent the locations of wildfires across Canada, and two covariates $Z^{(1)}(x)$ and $Z^{(2)}(x)$ are employed reflecting the average temperature and precipitation measurements at each location $x\in \Wcal$, respectively.
+When the covariate field $Z:=(Z(x), \ x\in \Wcal)$ is itself modelled as being random, the resulting point process $N$ with intensity \eqref{Eq:RhoOfZ} is `doubly stochastic', and defines an instance of Cox process, \cite{C55}.